What is night diving and 21 night diving tips for your first night dive

-Using light signals to attract the attention of your dive buddy, you can point your dive light towards your buddy and wiggle the beam on the reef or bottom near to them.
-When you do this never shine the light in their face.
+Using light signals to attract the attention of your dive buddy.
+Point your dive light towards your buddy and wiggle the beam on the reef or bottom near to them.
+But when doing so never shine the light in their face.

 10. Don’t shine your dive light in your buddies face

-Your buddy will not thank you for it and will have spots in front of their eyes for a while afterwards.
+Your buddy will not thank you for it as they’ll have spots in front of their eyes for a while afterwards.

-Also, be careful if you choose to use the ‘miners’ type dive light, which attach to your forehead.
-Be aware that when you look at another diver, that your light will be shine directly into their eyes.
+Also, be careful if you choose to use the ‘miners’ type dive light.
+These are head torches that attach to your forehead.
+Be aware that when you look at another diver your light will shine directly into your buddy’s eyes.

 11. Know the dive site

-Before any night dive, and especially if you’re not on an organised trip where the instructors know the dive site, make sure you dive the site in day light first.
+Before any night dive, and especially if you’re not on an organised trip when the instructors know the dive site, make sure you dive the site in day light first.

-The first is you’ll get to see the dive site in the light and see what sea creatures are out in the day time, but also you’ll get to understand the layout of the dive site too.
+Firstly you’ll get to see the dive site in the light and observe what sea creatures are out in the day time.
+Your daylight dive will give you a better understanding of the layout of the dive site too.